Shivabajelan/Flight_Insights-_Delays_and_Cancelations/README.md

 # Flight Insights: Delays and Cancelations
+## Project Overview
+This project involves the analysis of nearly 2,000,000 commercial flights from major US airports to understand patterns in flight delays and cancellations.
+Using Power BI, the raw data is transformed into a user-friendly, interactive dashboard that allows stakeholders to explore the data by various dimensions such as airport, airline, and day of the week.
 ## Dataset
 The dataset used in this project contains information on nearly 2,000,000 commercial flights from major US airports.
 The data includes: